Littleborough’s History

 Town House Mill & Croft Head Mill.

-Uber Mill was opened in 1863 located next to Durn Bridge being a typical 19th century stone built cotton mill.
+Uber Mill was opened in 1863 and was located next to Durn Bridge and the Rochdale Canal being a typical 19th century stone built cotton mill.
 In 1893 it converted to making confectionery and when that failed in reopened as Victoria Bleaching and Dying Works.
 It burnt down late September 1916, was demolished and never rebuilt.
 A local garage now occupies part of the site.

 Whitelees Mill

-Uber Mill next the canal in the front with Frankfort Mill behind
+Uber Mill is next to the canal at the front with Frankfort Mill behind

 TOP